Thiruvananthapuram India – 7 Best Tourist Attractions

 You can take a bus, a rickshaw or a taxi to Veli Lake and Village from the city centre.
 Prices vary, but the cheapest option is the local bus which will set you back around INR40.
 Boat tariffs start from INR70 per person, but this is one place in Thiruvananthapuram that you should definitely take the time to visit for the whole day, which may just be the most memorable day you spend in this great capital city.

-Agra India – Your Quick Travel Guide Agra India – Your Quick Travel Guide Ahmedabad India – Your Quick Travel Guide Ahmedabad India – Your Quick Travel Guide Allahabad India – Your Quick Travel Guide Allahabad India – Your Quick Travel Guide
+Agra India – Your Quick Travel Guide Agra India – Your Quick Travel Guide Ahmedabad India – Your Quick Travel Guide Ahmedabad India – Your Quick Travel Guide Amritsar India – Your Quick Travel Guide Amritsar India – Your Quick Travel Guide